 All students enrolled in the Ph.D. in Applied Clinical Research program receive a nationally competitive research assistantship/stipend of $35,000 per year throughout the course of their Ph.D. studies.
 The School of Health Professions provides this support during the first year of the program.
 This allows students to choose freely a mentor from among participating program faculty.
 In subsequent years, students receive a research assistantship/stipend paid from research grants awarded to their dissertation mentors or from a source identified by the School of Health Professions Office of the Dean.
 Students also are encouraged to apply for external fellowship opportunities.

-Students are responsible for purchasing their health insurance using their stipend if they are not covered from an outside source.
+Health insurance starting in Fall 2020 will be paid by the School of Health Professions during the first year of the program.
+In subsequent years, students’ insurance will be covered through dissertation mentors or from a source identified by the School of Health Professions Office of the Dean.
 Students are required to provide proof of coverage if covered by a parent or spouse’s policy.
 The University of Texas System offers affordable Blue Cross Blue Shield insurance and family health insurance coverage is available if students wish to purchase at their expense during any benefits enrollment period.

 Loans and Grants

 Information about loans and other financial aid is available from:

 UT Southwestern has built a 282-apartment housing complex on campus.
 Campus Housing can provide more details about this and other housing options.